nderousseaux/lord-of-the-trip/README.md

-# Lord of the Trip
+# Lord of the Trips